PunishedHarambe/GitDefs-Demos/README.md

 # GitDefs-Demos
 Where I demonstrate several systems within Git.

-This is an example of a commit...
+This is a commit...
+Thftvtfgvgyvfghdmk